pgmarco11/block-additions/README.md

 # custom-show-manager
-A plugin to manage a shows & events pst type and display them on pages or posts in different ways
+A plugin to manage a shows & events post type and display them on pages or posts in different ways